Fill them up with these tasty meals that aren’t chicken nuggets

 Teriyaki Pineapple Salmon

 Aloha!
 Little eaters love sweet foods.
 So serve up salmon with teriyaki sauce and grilled pineapple.
 Even more, the meaty salmon texture tastes good in little mouths.
-Unicorns in the Kitchen gives us this easy 30-minute recipe that your half-pints will eat up tonight.
+Unicorns in the Kitchen gives us this easy 30-minute recipe that your half-pints will eat up (keep the pineapple for yourself!).

 Homemade Hamburger Helper